team-int/youtube-downloader/README.md

 # YouTube Downloader
-> Youtube Downloader for PC, Windows, MacOS, Linux
+> Youtube Downloader for PC, Windows, macOS, Linux

 ## How to use
 > 1. Click [here](https://github.com/team-int/youtube-downloader/releases) to see releases.
 > 2. Install the proper file for your OS.
 > - Windows : exe or msi
-> - MacOS : dmg
+> - macOS : dmg
-> - Linux : nupkg, pacman, rpm, deb, wixobj, wxs
+> - Linux : snap, pacman, rpm, deb

 2021 © Team int.
 All Rights Reserved.